xyjigsaw/en_omegaxyz/en_omegaxyz/source/_posts/DeepScience: Forecasting Trends of the Science of Science.md

 ---
-title: ‘DeepScience: Forecasting Trends of the Science of Science’
+title: 'DeepScience: Forecasting Trends of the Science of Science'
 date: 2022-03-19 15:00:40
 tags: [machine learning]
 categories: technology